Strictly Come Dancing 2021: Who left Strictly Come Dancing last night?

-Strictly Come Dancing 2021: Who left Strictly last night?
-Results of Strictly Come Dancing
+Who left Strictly Come Dancing 2021 last night?
+Week 4 results of Strictly Come Dancing

-Who was eliminated last night and what celebrity dancers are left in Strictly Come Dancing 2021?
+Another celebrity dancer left the competition this weekend, but who was it and who are the 11 celebrities left in Strictly Come Dancing 2021?

-Strictly 2021 graced our screens three weeks ago with 15 celebrities taking centre stage, including BBC Breakfast presenter Dan Walker and Tilly Ramsay.
+Strictly Come Dancing 2021 has been entertaining us every weekend now for four weeks.

 Who left Strictly last night?

-Best known in her role as Sinead Tinker in ITV's Coronation Street, her 101 Dalmatians themed performance with professional dancer Gorka Marquez left them with only 24 points.
+Best known in his role as John Willoughby in Ang Lee’s 1995 adaptation of Sense and Sensibility, his shaky samba to ‘The Macarena’ with professional dancer Karen Hauer left them with only 19 points.

-McGlynn said: “I have absolutely loved my time, I am so happy I got to be Cruella and dance with this amazing guy, I have loved every second of it."
+Wise was up against celebrity dancer Judi Love in the dance off, who was saved by Craig Revel Horwood, Motsi Mabuse and Anton Du Beke.

+But perhaps the saving grace of the evening is that head judge Shirley Ballas revealed that she would have voted for Wise to remain in the competition, “I counted all the mistakes, and from what I saw, I would have saved Greg and Karen,” said Ballas.

-McGlynn is the second celebrity dancer to be voted out so far, with comedian Nina Wadia being the first dancer voted out.
+Wise is the third celebrity dancer to be voted out so far, with comedian Nina Wadia being the first dancer voted out and Katie McGlynn being the second.

 Who came out on top?